 Know before you Go – Uganda Travel Tips and Practical Advice

-Uganda Travel Tips and Advice for Visitors-Safari Travelers & Tourists to Uganda
+Best Uganda Travel Tips and Advice for Visitors-Safari Travelers & Tourists to Uganda-the Pearl of Africa

-Know before you go – Africa no matter what your background or your country of origin, is different.
+Know before you go – Africa no matters what your background or your country of origin, is different.
 Words may mean one thing in your country they mean another.
 If someone wants to take you to a saloon here, it is not for a drink but to get your hair done.

-This Uganda Travel Tips and Advice for Visitors page is to make your time here an enjoyable and remember to laugh, keep your sense of humor, put away your schedule at times and remember that relationships are more important than 20 minutes.
+This Uganda Travel Tips and Advice for Visitors page is to make your time here an enjoyable one, keep your sense of humor, put away your schedule at times and remember that relationships are more important than 20 minutes.

-Enjoy Uganda and read Uganda Travel Tips and Advice for Visitors before you go.
+Enjoy Uganda and read the Uganda Travel Tips and Advice for Visitors before you go.

-Uganda Travel Tips and Advice for Visitors that will make your African Safari Enjoyable
+Your Guide to Uganda Travel Tips and Advice for Visitors